Rust-GPU/Rust-CUDA/crates/cudnn/README.md

 ### Device buffers

-This crate is built around [`cust`](https://docs.rs/cust/latest/cust/memory/index.html) own memory routines and transfer functions.
+This crate is built around [`cust`](https://docs.rs/cust/latest/cust/index.html) which is the core wrapper for interfacing with the CUDA driver API of our choice.

 ### cuDNN statuses and Result